rk-man/Budget-Tracker-App/readme.md

 ### To use frontend

-1. create a .env file and set `REACT_APP_BACKEND_URL=http://localhost:8000`
+1. After cloning the repository, create a .env file and set `REACT_APP_BACKEND_URL=http://localhost:8000` on the root folder(frontend)
-2. go the root folder, run `npm install` to install the dependencies
+2. run `npm install` to install the dependencies
 3. `npm run start` to run the application